Tatenda-Prince/AI-Powered-Cloud-Security-Analyzer/README.md

 Click on Enable AWS Security Hub.

-Choose the default region (or the region where your resources are located).
+2.3Choose the default region (or the region where your resources are located).

 Enable Security Standards:

-2.3.In the Security Hub dashboard, go to Security Standards.
+2.4.In the Security Hub dashboard, go to Security Standards.

 Enable AWS Foundational Security Best Practices.

 Link GuardDuty to Security Hub:

-Security Hub will automatically ingest findings from GuardDuty.
+2.5.Security Hub will automatically ingest findings from GuardDuty.
 You can view these findings in the Findings tab.

 ![image_alt]()